 Rule 2: Avoid Days Surrounding Weekends and Holidays

-Obviously, any bank holiday also means the DMV is closed but my mother-in-law told me that any days that fall immediately before or after a holiday are totally crazy with people trying to tie up any loose ends before leaving town or hurrying to get errands done as soon as the holidays are over.
-Every person whose birthday falls on a holiday or who let their registration go until the last minute right before New Year's Eve, will be rushing to the DMV to avoid late fees or other penalties.
+Some people take three-day weekends, which means Mondays and Fridays can be just as crazy as the actual weekend.
+Instead, go in the middle of the week, on a Tuesday, Wednesday, or Thursday.
+Obviously, any bank holiday also means the DMV is closed, but my mother-in-law told me that any days that fall immediately before or after a holiday are totally crazy, with people trying to tie up loose ends before leaving town or hurrying to get errands done as soon as the holidays are over.
+Every person whose birthday falls on a holiday or who waited until last minute to renew their registration will be rushing to the DMV to avoid late fees or other penalties.
 Try to go at least a week before any major holiday to avoid this rush.

 Rule 3: Avoid the Lunch Hour

-Whether you're going on a weekday or the weekend, the absolute worst time of day to go is during lunch (between 11:00 AM and 1:00 PM).
+Whether you're going on a weekday or weekend, the absolute worst time of day to go is during lunch (between 11:00 a.m. and 1:00 p.m.).
 That's because you're not the only hangry one trying to squeeze in the DMV during your lunch break.
-Instead, go as close to opening as possible or after lunch has passed, closer to close.
+Instead, go an hour after opening or after lunch, closer to their close time.
 My mother-in-law told me the sweet spot is before 11:00 or after 2:00.

-Rule 4: Go Right at Opening and Avoid Closing
+Rule 4: Go at Opening and Avoid Closing

 Rule 5: Avoid the First and Last Weeks of the Month

-Most vehicle registrations expire on the last day of the month and because of this, you’ll often find longer than normal wait times during the first week or the last week of the month.
+Most vehicle registrations expire on the last day of the month, and because of this, you’ll often find longer-than-normal wait times then.
 It’s a bad habit of humans to procrastinate.
-If you expect this, and adjust your trip to the DMV accordingly, you can miss the long lines.
+If you expect this, and adjust your trip to the DMV accordingly, you can skip the long lines.

 - The day of a popular sporting event.
-Whether it’s a popular local team or a major national event (like the Super Bowl), going to the DMV on a day when the rest of the world is glued to their TV’s is the ideal time for lighter than usual lines.
+Whether it’s a popular local team or a major national event (like the Super Bowl), going to the DMV on a day when the rest of the world is glued to their TVs is an ideal time for lighter-than-usual lines.

 - During a major traffic issue.
-If there's a major accident nearby or a road shutdown for construction, most people will rather get home as soon as possible and don’t want to be out longer than necessary.
-If you know the roads well enough and can sneak into your DMV without getting stuck in traffic, this is a great time to go.
+If there's a major accident nearby or a road shutdown for construction, most people will avoid it.
+But if you know the roads well enough and can sneak into your DMV without getting stuck in traffic, this is a great time to go.

 Here are a few other times you’ll want to avoid the DMV: